samuel-gf/samuelgomez.es.old/src/fisica/2019-06-08-lsst--the-telescope-that-is-sharing-a-massive-ammount-of-data-with-the-citizen-science-community-in-2022.md

+---
+description: Let's have a review about this important device known as the Large Synoptic Survey Telescope LSST
+---
 # LSST: The telescope that is sharing a massive ammount of data with the citizen science community in 2022

 2019-06-08